Blindspot (TV series): Casting

 In February 2015, it was announced that Jaimie Alexander, Sullivan Stapleton, Rob Brown, Audrey Esparza and Ukweli Roach had been cast in lead roles.
 Later in 2015, it was reported that Ashley Johnson and Michael Gaston had joined the main cast.
 On June 22, 2016, Archie Panjabi joined the cast and the next day, both Luke Mitchell and Michelle Hurd joined as series regulars for the second season.
 In mid-2018, Ennis Esmer, who had recurred during the first three seasons, was upgraded to series regular for the fourth.
 In the fifth season, Mary Elizabeth Mastrantonio, after recurring in the previous season, was upgraded to series regular.

 Filming Locations

 Blindspot was primarily filmed in New York City, making extensive use of recognizable landmarks and cityscapes to ground the series in an urban setting.
 Interior scenes were largely shot on soundstages, while exterior sequences frequently featured locations in Manhattan and Brooklyn.

 Beyond New York, production also incorporated international locations to support the show’s global storylines.
-Filming for season 3 took place in Budapest, South Africa Venice, Spain, Thailand, Italy, and Australia.
+Filming for season 3 took place in Hungary, South Africa, Spain, Thailand, Italy, and Australia.
 A notable example is the fourth-season episode "The Tale of the Book of Secrets", which included scenes shot at Machu Picchu, Peru.